htmlf/space-race-todo/README.md

-# game-miver
+# game-space-lane

-race using speed boats on a river of milk with friends
+race using speed ships on a solar-streamed space lane with friends

 object definition:
 {